Preserve Biodiversity

 biodiversity

-Countermeasures against Ozone-Depleting Substances
+Countermeasures against Ozone-depleting Substances

-* Data collection period: April 2023 to March 2024
+* Data collection period: April 2024 to March 2025

 Comply with PRTR Law

 Under the Japanese Pollutant Release and Transfer Register (PRTR) Act, companies must manage and report to the government the production, release, and transfer of designated chemical substances.
 TOK relies on its chemicals and PRTR management system to accurately calculate and report these figures.
-Of the Class I Designated Chemical Substances, which is a list of 515 substances defined by the PRTR Act, TOK handled 86 substances (a total of 2,012 tons) in 2023, including an estimated 2 tons released into the atmosphere and public water systems.
+Of the Class I Designated Chemical Substances, which is a list of 515 substances defined by the PRTR Act, TOK handled 85 substances (a total of 2,046 tons) in 2024, including an estimated 2 tons released into the atmosphere and public water systems.
 TOK measures the emissions of VOCs and harmful air-polluting substances through PRTR surveys as a member of the Japan Chemical Industry Association.

-* Data collection period: April 2023 to March 2024
+* Data collection period: April 2024 to March 2025

 Government